-These courts were formerly known as chief's courts.
-A person with a claim has the right to choose whether to bring it to a chief's court or in a magistrates' court.
-Any person who is not satisfied with the decision in a chief's or headman's court can take their matter to the ordinary courts.
+A person with a claim has the right to choose whether to bring it to a traditional court or in a magistrate's court.
+Any person who is not satisfied with the decision in a traditional court can take their matter to the ordinary courts.